-In April 2009, 17-year-old Brittanee Drexel from Rochester, New York, asked her mother if she could go with friends down to Myrtle Beach, South Carolina for spring break, a common thing for Rochester teens to do every year.
-Her mother, Dawn Drexel, said no because she did not know the friends Brittanee was going with.
+MYRTLE BEACH, S.C. — In April 2009, Brittanee Drexel, 17, from Rochester, New York, asked her mother, Dawn Drexel, if she could go with friends down to Myrtle Beach, South Carolina, for spring break, a common thing for Rochester teens to do every year.
+Her mother said no because she did not know these friends.

-On April 24, 2009, Brittanee asked her mom if she could go with her friends to Charlotte Beach in New York state for the weekend.
-Dawn said yes.
+On April 24, 2009, Drexel asked her mom for permission to go with her friends to Charlotte Beach in New York state for the weekend, and her mother said yes.

-The next day Brittanee phoned Dawn, who believed she was still at Charlotte Beach.
+The next day Drexel phoned her mother, who believed she was still at Charlotte Beach.

 “Mom, I’ll see you tomorrow, I love you,”

-In reality, Brittanee Drexel and friends Jennifer Oberer, Philip Oberer, and Alanna Lippa, traveled to Myrtle Beach on April 24th.
-The group checked in to the Bar Harbor Resort on North Ocean Boulevard.
+In reality, Drexel and friends Jennifer Oberer, Philip Oberer, and Alanna Lippa traveled to Myrtle Beach on April 24, 2009.
+The group checked in at the Bar Harbor Resort on North Ocean Boulevard.

-Brittanee was friends with Brozowitz back in Rochester.
-On April 24th, Brittanee and her group of friends went to Club Kryptonite, a Myrtle Beach nightclub located at U.S. 17 Bypass and 29th Avenue North, where they ran into Brozowitz and his friends.
+Drexel and Brozowitz were friends in Rochester.
+On April 24, 2009, Drexel and her friends went to Club Kryptonite, a Myrtle Beach nightclub located at U.S. 17 Bypass and 29th Avenue North, where they ran into Brozowitz and his friends.

-As she headed to her hotel, she began texting her boyfriend back home, John Grieco.
-Around 9:15 p.m., the texts stop.
-John attempted to text her back but the texts went unanswered.
+As she headed to her hotel, she began texting with her boyfriend back home, John Grieco.
+Around 9:15 p.m., the texts stopped.
+Grieco attempted to text her back, but the texts went unanswered.

-John sent her a text, threatening to call Dawn and tell her where Brittanee was if she did not respond back.
+Grieco texted Drexel, threatening to call her mother and tell her where Drexel was if she did not respond.

-John immediately called Dawn to tell her what was going on.
-Dawn began calling and texting Brittanee and her group of friends.
+Grieco immediately called Dawn Drexel, who began calling and texting Drexel and her group of friends.
 All calls and texts to them went unanswered.

-Brozowith later went on the Dr. Phil Show in an attempt to clear his name.
+Brozowitz later went on the Dr. Phil Show to clear his name.

-During the investigation, it was revealed that Brittanee’s cell phone pinged more than once near the Georgetown County/Charleston County line shortly after her disappearance on April 25th.
+During the investigation, it was revealed that Drexel’s cell phone pinged more than once near the Georgetown County/Charleston County line shortly after her disappearance on April 25, 2009.

-Amost one year after Brittanee disappeared, a college student came forward with a cell phone video he recorded on April 24, 2009.
-In the video, Brittanee is seen sitting on the bed and in a chair on the balcony in his hotel room, texting.
-It is unclear why this student waited so long to come forward.
+Almost one year after Drexel disappeared, a college student came forward with a cell phone video he recorded on April 24, 2009, of Drexel sitting on the bed and in a chair on the balcony in his hotel room, texting.

-August 2011, authorities searched an apartment 22 at Sunset Lodge in Georgetown, SC, but released little details at the time.
+In August 2011, authorities searched Apartment 22 at Sunset Lodge in Georgetown, SC, but released little details.
 Residents referred to the man who lived there as “Mr. Clean” because of his appearance.

-In 2012, police released the name of that man as a person of interest – convicted sex offender, Raymond Moody.
-Moody, 53, resided in the apartment for six months following Brittanee’s disappearance.
+In 2012, police released that man’s name as a person of interest – convicted sex offender Raymond Moody, 53, who resided in the apartment for six months following Drexel’s disappearance.

-Human trafficking has become big in South Carolina in the last few years with Myrtle Beach being one of the major U.S. hubs.
-Police will not rule it out but that is not the main focus of the investigation and never has been.
+Human trafficking has become a big problem in South Carolina over the last few years, with Myrtle Beach being one of the major U.S. hubs.
+Police will not rule it out, but that is not the main focus of the investigation and never has been.